Which implant and which operation?

 Human Adjuvant Disease and other health scares

 This is a name that was given to a collection of symptoms including weight loss, joint pains, and fevers in women that had silicone breast implants.
 No other cause was found for their problems.
 With this concern about a potential major health risk, silicone breast implants were withdrawn from use in breast augmentation until full scientific studies were completed.
 An editorial in the New England Journal of Medicine summarized the findings.
 This disease entity is as prevalent in women without breast implants as those with, and thus no causative link can be made.
-The TGA has now allowed silicone breast implants back on the market.
+The Therapeutic Goods Administration (TGA) has now allowed silicone breast implants back on the market.

 Potential Link with Lymphoma